 2. Arrow-shaped Templates – Dynamic Style

 One idea is to replace bullet points with a series of arrows.
 You can use one color or several ones for each item.
 These arrow-shaped lists are good for expressing dynamic style.
 They quickly grab attention to a certain point:

 You can apply your brand colors to the lists, as the arrows are PowerPoint editable shapes.
 Additionally, you can enrich the main points by adding a symbol for each item.
 Download the collection here:

 If you are looking for concept visualization ideas, check this article: One Picture to Rule Them All – Concept Visualization List.

-Here’s the example of a project plan checklist, illustrated with icons:
+Here’s an example of a project plan checklist, illustrated with icons:

 Okay, but what if we will get through pretty standard arrows to something more original but at the same time professional-looking?
 Our designers were experimenting a lot and here’s the result: